-List of Figures 5

-List of Tables 6
+LIST OF FIGURES 5

+LIST OF TABLES 6

-Executive Summary 9
+EXECUTIVE SUMMARY 9

 Where does Nevada's child death data come from?
 9

-Why is child death prevention important?
-9

-How do the regional Child Death Review teams and the Executive Committee work to pre vent
+How do the regional Child Death Review teams and the Executive Committee work to prevent child deaths?

-child deaths?
 10

 What are the leading causes of child death in Nevada?
-10
+11

 How does child death in Nevada compare with the United States as a whole?
 11

 Data Overview 12

 Data Sources 12

 Data Confidentiality 12

-Data Limitations

-FREQUENCY OF REVIEWS 13
+DATA LIMITATIONS 12

+Frequency Of Reviews 13

 Overview of Deaths 14

 Demographics 14

-Manner of Death 18
+Manner of Death 17

-Deaths by Manner 20
+Deaths by Manner 19

-Natural 20
+Natural 19

-Accident 20
+Accident 19

-Homicide 21
+Homicide 20

-Suicide 21
+Suicide 20

-Undetermined 22
+Undetermined 21

-Leading Manners and Causes of Child Death 23
+Leading Manners and Causes of Child Death 22

-Motor vehicle accidents (n = 25)
+Motor vehicle accidents (n = 25) 23

-Accidents caused by asphyxia (n = 21) 27
+ACCIDENTS CAUSED BY ASPHYXIA (N = 21) 26

+HOMICIDES CAUSED BY BODILY FORCE OR WEAPON (N = 16) 28

-Homicides caused by bodily force or weapon (n = 16) 29
+Table 21.
+Number and percent of child homicides caused by bodily force or a weapon in Nevada in 2022 by race decedent

+Table 25.
+How the fatal weapon was being used at the time of the child homicides caused by bodily force or a we in Nevada in 2022

-Accidents caused by drowning (n = 14) 31
+Accidents caused by drowning (n = 14) 30

-Deaths in which there was Abuse or Neglect, Substance Use During Pregnancy, or CPS Involv ement

-Deaths in which abuse or neglect caused or contributed to the death

-Infant deaths in which the childbearing parent used substances during pregnancy
+DEATHS IN WHICH THERE WAS ABUSE OR NEGLECT, SUBSTANCE USE DURING PREGNANCY, OR CPS Involvement 34

+DEATHS IN WHICH ABUSE OR NEGLECT CAUSED OR CONTRIBUTED TO THE DEATH 34